symonk/Writing-Good-Gherkin-Syntax/README.md

-# :beginner: Writing Good Gherkin Syntax :beginner:
+# :beginner: Writing Good Gherkin Syntax
 This repository outlines some good rules of thumb when dealing with Gherkin syntax when creating an automation framework that will utilize a BDD approach.

-## Overall Guidelines: :beginner:
+## :beginner: Overall Guidelines:

 - BDD/Cucumber is not designed as a "test aid", it is a development aid and firstly we should remove the thoughts of it being solely for testing from our head.
 - One scenario should be explicit of one individual behaviour